 Training Within Industry (TWI) is a Lean approach to training and is focused on small-step work improvement (Kaizen), promotes both hands-on learning and practicing, establishes and maintains standardized work, and solves problems efficiently and effectively.
 It has been around for decades but is most popular in Japanese and Lean organizations.

-Before joining the war, the U.S needed to rapidly increase its industrial output at the same time manpower that made up the industrial facilities were being drafted overseas.
+Before joining the war, the U.S. needed to rapidly increase its industrial output at the same time manpower that made up the industrial facilities was being drafted overseas.
 War-related industries faced a shortage of trained and skilled labor but also needed to produce more than ever before, and thus TWI was developed.

-- Job Instruction: A course that taught trainers to train inexperience workers faster.
+- Job Instruction: A course that taught trainers to train inexperienced workers faster.